DigitalGrainSize/pyDGS/README.md

  doplot = 0=no, 1=yes [0]
  resolution = spatial resolution of image in mm/pixel [1]

 Note that the larger the density parameter, the longer the execution time.
-If a large density is required, please use the parallelised version of this code, dgs_wav_p.py which uses the joblib library.
-It should speed things up 10x or more if you have a number of processors

 ### license:
     GNU Lesser General Public License, Version 3